Qualification: BSB30115 Certificate III in Business

 - Customer Service Clerk

-Students attend class from 9am – 3:30pm, Monday – Thursday.
-Additional learning support is provided in class on Fridays; a trainer is available to help you and you can use the time to catch up on your study and assessments.
+Students attend class from 9am – 3:30pm, Tuesday – Friday.
+Additional learning support is provided in class on Mondays; a trainer is available to help you and you can use the time to catch up on your study and assessments.

 All applicants must attend a mandatory information session and interview prior to enrolment, which are held every Friday.
 This gives you the opportunity to learn more about the course and allows us to answer any questions you might have.
 It also allows us to learn more about you and assess your eligibility for fee subsidies.